U.S. regulators to vote on treating Internet TV like cable

 Traditionally, the FCC has ensured that cable and satellite TV providers such as Comcast Corp could negotiate for rights to retransmit network programming.
 Online video services have not had the same regulatory backing because they rely on a different technology and do not have their own video distribution facilities.

-Now, the FCC will vote on levelling the playing field with a technology-neutral definition of a "multichannel video programme distributor," with the goal of encouraging new competition in the video market.
+Now, the FCC will vote on leveling the playing field with a technology-neutral definition of a "multichannel video program distributor," with the goal of encouraging new competition in the video market.

-"Twenty-first century consumers shouldn't be shackled to rules that only recognise 20th-century technology," Wheeler said in a blog post on Tuesday.
+"Twenty-first century consumers shouldn't be shackled to rules that only recognize 20th-century technology," Wheeler said in a blog post on Tuesday.

 "Consumers have long complained about how their cable service forces them to buy channels they never watch.
 The move of video onto the Internet can do something about that frustration, but first Internet video services need access to the programs."